First Time User? Enroll now.

 Home > Health Library > Noise-Induced Hearing Loss

 To be heard, sound energy has to be strong enough to bend tiny hair cells in the cochlea, a part of the inner ear.
 The force of loud noise can damage these hair cells.
 A small amount of damage may have no effect on hearing.
-But with repeated exposure to noise, more of the hair cells are damaged, resulting in hearing loss.
+But with repeated exposure to noise, more of the hair cells are damaged, causing hearing loss.

 Current as of: